sean-liang/stardict/README.md

 All exporters must implement `com.orangereading.stardict.exporter.DictionaryExporter` interface.
 And register itself by using annotation `com.orangereading.stardict.annotation.Exporter`.

-Here is an sample export which just print some info to console:
+Here is a sample exporter which just print some info to console:

 ```java
 package com.orangereading.stardict.exporter;